 - South and South East Asia

 When FCI started, domestic factoring was only available in North America and a few European countries.
 The world merchandise exports totaled less than USD 500 billion annually and besides in the US, factoring volumes were essentially non-existent.
 During this critical period in the 1960s in Europe, the building blocks would be laid for the creation of a global Factoring Industry!
 The first phase of FCI’s development was all about creating the proper legal infrastructure and promotion of the industry.
 The concept of cross-border factoring was still new and restricted by its lack of geographic reach.
-Recognising the potential for international factoring, the founding FCI members realised an umbrella organisation was needed, firstly to introduce factoring in countries where it was not yet available, and secondly to develop a framework for international factoring that would allow factoring companies in the country of the exporter and the importer to work closely together.
+Recognising the potential for international factoring, the founding FCI members realised a non-profit association and industry body was needed, firstly to introduce factoring in countries where it was not yet available, and secondly to develop a framework for international factoring that would allow factoring companies in the country of the exporter and the importer to work closely together.

 Hence, FCI’s mandate was to promote the development of factoring around the world, develop standardized factoring techniques and best practices for cross border business and help solve the legal, regulatory and technical issues arising in receivables purchase transactions.
 As a result of the many investments FCI and its members have made over the years, factoring grew from originally 15 members operating in 12 countries.